KristenJiang929/Advanced-SQL-MySQL-for-Ecommerce-Web-Analytics/README.md

 5.Product-Level Analysis
 In this section we’ll use MySQL to break down product-level sales and conversion rates, analyze cross-selling patterns, and use refund rates to keep a pulse on quality.

+6.*FINAL PROJECT:
+Building a data-driven growth story for potential investors

 6.User-Level Analysis
 In this section we’ll take a closer look at user behavior and repeat sessions, and use MySQL techniques to identify our most valuable customers and explore which channels they are coming from.